flornkm/florians-site/content/work/curations.md

 ---
 title: Curations
-description: A curated collection of the best products on the web
+description: A curated collection of the best products on the web.
 icon: /images/curations/curations-icon.svg
-cover: /images/curations/curations.jpg
+cover: /images/curations/cover-curations.jpg
 date: 04 / 2023
 ---